dankamongmen/notcurses/README.md

 Why use this non-standard library?

 * A svelter design than that codified in X/Open.
-All exported identifiers are prefixed with `notcurses_` to avoid namespace pollution.
-Fewer identifiers overall.
+All exported identifiers are prefixed to avoid namespace collisions.
+Far fewer identifiers are exported overall.
 All APIs natively suport wide characters and 24-bit RGB color.

 * Visual features not directly available via NCURSES, including images, fonts, video, high-contrast text, and transparent regions.

 * Thread safety, and use in parallel programs, has been a design consideration from the beginning.

 * It's Apache2-licensed in its entirety, as opposed to the [drama in several acts](https://invisible-island.net/ncurses/ncurses-license.html])